Documentation

 A cache hit means the requested content is served directly from the Cloud-CDN cache instead of reaching the origin server, making delivery much faster and reducing server load.

-However, when you purchase a plan, the cache duration can be extended significantly—usually ranging from 7 days up to 30 days, depending on your configuration and requirements.
+However, when you purchase a plan, the cache duration can be extended significantly—usually ranging 7 days, depending on your configuration and requirements.
 This longer caching period improves performance, reduces bandwidth usage, and ensures quicker response times for users accessing the same content repeatedly.

 Free CDN limit

-However, when you purchase a plan, the cache duration can be extended significantly—usually ranging from 7 days up to 30 days, depending on your configuration and requirements.
+However, when you purchase a plan, the cache duration can be extended significantly—usually ranging 7 days, depending on your configuration and requirements.
 This longer caching period improves performance, reduces bandwidth usage, and ensures quicker response times for users accessing the same content repeatedly.

 Cache Hit / Miss